 Then use the college admissions predictor to calculate your chances of getting accepted at some of the most selective colleges and universities in the U.S.

 Ulster County Community College is located in the rural setting of Stone Ridge, New York.

-If you want to see Ulster County Community College for yourself, plan a visit.
+If you would like to see Ulster County Community College for yourself, be sure to plan a visit!
 The best way to reach campus is to take New York State Thruway to Stone Ridge, or book a flight to the nearest airport, Stewart International.